mrhamedani/Deep-learning-projects-Tensorflow/README.md

 **3-MNIST-ComputerVision**
 A common example for computer vision from the MNIST dataset (numbers 1-9 as labeled black-and-white photos) New items:
-  - using layers.Flatten for CV
+  - using layers.Flatten
   - using onehotencodinf for model
   - history method & categorical_crossentropy loss

+**4-cifar10-ComputerVision**
+A common example for computer vision from the cifar10 dataset (10 photo classes such as dogs and cats, etc. with labels) New items:
+- CNN --> Conv2D & MaxPooling2D layers
+- utils.to_categorical